Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 4. PDF export, text & document fixes

 You can now export your work in PDF version with clickable links and metadata.
-There are also new palettes and mesh gradients that are compatible with web browsers, and an on-canvas alignment for objects.
+There are also new palettes, mesh gradients compatible with web browsers, and an on-canvas alignment for objects.
 In the new Inkscape, they also improved text wrapping.

 There are also new templates for different screen sizes, margin guides, and a colorful checkerboard background.